-Copyright © 2021 by Cambridge Associates LLC.
+Copyright © 2025 by Cambridge Associates.
 All rights reserved.

-This report may not be displayed, reproduced, distributed, transmitted, or used to create derivative works in any form, in whole or in portion, by any means, without written permission from Cambridge Associates LLC ("CA").
+This report may not be displayed, reproduced, distributed, transmitted, or used to create derivative works in any form, in whole or in portion, by any means, without written permission from Cambridge Associates ("CA").
 Copying of this publication is a violation of US and global copyright laws (e.g., 17 U.S.C.
 101 et seq.).
 Violators of this copyright may be subject to liability for substantial monetary damages.

 This report is provided for informational purposes only.
 The information does not represent investment advice or recommendations, nor does it constitute an offer to sell or a solicitation of an offer to buy any securities.
 Any references to specific investments are for illustrative purposes only.
 The information herein does not constitute a personal recommendation or take into account the particular investment objectives, financial situations, or needs of individual clients.
 Information in this report or on which the information is based may be based on publicly available data.
 CA considers such data reliable but does not represent it as accurate, complete, or independently verified, and it should not be relied on as such.
 Nothing contained in this report should be construed as the provision of tax, accounting, or legal advice.
-Past performance is not indicative of future performance.
+PAST PERFORMANCE IS NOT A RELIABLE INDICATOR OF FUTURE RESULTS.
+ALL FINANCIAL INVESTMENTS INVOLVE RISK.
+DEPENDING ON THE TYPE OF INVESTMENT, LOSSES CAN BE UNLIMITED.
 Broad-based securities indexes are unmanaged and are not subject to fees and expenses typically associated with managed accounts or investment funds.
 Investments cannot be made directly in an index.
 Any information or opinions provided in this report are as of the date of the report, and CA is under no obligation to update the information or communicate that any updates have been made.
 Information contained herein may have been provided by third parties, including investment firms providing information on returns and assets under management, and may not have been independently verified.